prateeksawhney97/Advanced-Lane-Finding-P2/Advanced-Lane-Finding-P2.md

 The project video ran smoothly.
 It was successfully drawing the lane area over the road with the radius of curvature and center offset clearly plotted and changing their values.
 I also ran the Pipeline over the challenge video and the hard-challenge video.

+For a standout submission, I followed the suggestion in the lesson to not just search blindly for the lane lines in each frame of video, but rather, once I have a high-confidence detection, using that to inform the search for the position of the lines in subsequent frames of video.
+For example, if a polynomial fit was found to be robust in the previous frame, then rather than search the entire next frame for the lines, just a window around the previous detection could be searched.
+This will improve speed and provide a more robust method for rejecting outliers.
+I performed this step with the help of search_around_poly(image) function.

 I think the pipeline will fail when the road curves a lot and there is a sudden change in the direction like the roads in hilly areas as the case in hard-challenge-video.
 Some measures could be taken so as to adjust the pipeline so that it also draws lane areas over the roads of hilly areas as well i.e. where there are a lot of curves.